The Quick Start Guide to the Best Payroll Service

 It would be irresponsible of us to answer this question directly.
 First of all, there's more than one good option.
 Secondly, it very much depends on the size of your business.
 And finally, you as a consumer have to decide what you're most comfortable with.

-We encourage you to compare services, while keeping in mind the information provided above.
+We encourage you to compare services while keeping in mind the information provided above.

 If you need to start running payroll for a startup and you want to do so on your own, make sure you're aware of the necessary steps.

-Doing payroll on your own does comes with certain risks - who do you call when you've made a mistake or something comes up that you don't understand?
+Doing payroll on your own does come with certain risks - who do you call when you've made a mistake or something comes up that you don't understand?
 There's also the fact that if you're spending an undue amount of time on payroll, that's energy that doesn't get directed toward growing your business, making a profit and achieving your goals.

 And if you're already with a payroll service or using payroll software that isn't working for you, consider that the end of the year is the best time to switch.
 Everything should transfer over nice and smooth.